Lifting closed curves to finite covers of free groups

-In section \ref{Index two subgroups of free groups}, we prove the Theorem \ref{main theorem} for $2$-sheeted covering space of $\Gamma$.
-Section \ref{section Lifting Criteria} establishes a necessary and sufficient condition for lifting a closed curve to a class of finite sheeted covering of $\Gamma$.
-In section \ref{Index three subgroups of free groups}, we prove Theorem \ref{main theorem} for $p$-sheeted normal covering where $p$ is an odd prime.
-Further, as an application of Theorem \ref{main theorem} we prove in section \ref{compact surface with boundary} that any closed curve $\gamma$ on compact, oriented surface $X$ with non-empty boundary lifts on some $p$-sheeted normal covering of $X$ where $p$ is prime.
+In section \ref{Index two subgroups of free groups}, we prove the Theorem \ref{main theorem} for $2$-sheeted covering spaces of $\Gamma$.
+Section \ref{section Lifting Criteria} establishes a necessary and sufficient condition for lifting a closed curve to these families of finite coverings.
+In section \ref{Index three subgroups of free groups}, we prove Theorem \ref{main theorem} for $p$-sheeted normal covering where $p$ is an odd prime, and later on we extend the conclusion for any positive integer $l\geq 2$.